Co-clustering of Spatially Resolved Transcriptomic Data: Introduction

 The rise of spatial transcriptomics has motivated the development of new statistical methods that handle the identification of \emph{spatially expressed} (s.e.) genes, i.e., genes with spatial patterns of expression variation across the tissue.
 Specific inferential procedures for detecting such kind of genes, such as SpatialDE \citep{Svensson_etal:2018} and Trendsceek \citep{Edsgard_etal.2018}, have been proposed only in the last years.
 These methods are widely computationally efficient, but sometimes they reach discordant inferential conclusions, and additionally they fail to account for the correlation of the genes.
 The very recent algorithm by \cite{Sun_etal:2020}, called SPARK, has addressed some of the limitations of the earlier methods.
-However, the additional information brought by the new spatial transcriptomic platforms has raised several questions, both on the biological and statistical side: detecting the s.e. genes is thus not the end of the analysis but just its beginning.
-In this article, we want to focus on three specific research questions, i.e., to determine: \begin{enumerate} \item[\emph{i.)}] the clustering of the areas of the tissue sample exploiting the additional spatial information brought by the spatial transcriptomic platforms; \item[\emph{ii.)}] the existence of clusters of genes which are s.e. only in some of the areas discovered from \emph{i.)}; \item[\emph{iii.)}] the highly variable genes in the areas discovered from \emph{i.)} net of any spatial effect.
+However, the additional information brought by the new spatial transcriptomic platforms has raised several questions, both on the biological and the statistical side: detecting the s.e. genes is thus not the end of the analysis but just its beginning.
+In this article, we want to focus on three specific research questions, i.e., to determine: \begin{enumerate} \item[\emph{i.)}] \review{ the clustering of the areas of the tissue sample according to the spatial variation of the genes}; \item[\emph{ii.)}] the existence of clusters of genes which are s.e. only in some of the areas discovered from \emph{i.)}; \item[\emph{iii.)}] the highly variable genes in the areas discovered from \emph{i.)} net of any spatial effect.

 \end{enumerate} Research question \emph{i.)} is fundamental for the analysis of tissue samples because it is the starting point for successive downstream analyses.
-The recent GIOTTO \citep{Dries_etal.2021} and BayesSpace \citep{Zhao_etal.2021} methods are unsupervised clustering algorithms designed for spot-based spatial transcriptomics, developed on the principle that neighboring spots are likely to be annotated with the same label.
+The recent GIOTTO \citep{Dries_etal.2021} and BayesSpace \citep{Zhao_etal.2021} methods are unsupervised clustering algorithms for spot-based spatial transcriptomics, \review{designed for inferring the cell types making up a tissue.
+They perform a clustering based on the principle that neighboring spots are likely to be annotated with the same label, without exploiting the information carried by s.e. genes.
+Thus, these methods respond to a substantially different research question than \emph{i.)}. }